ewendel/elm-workshop/README.md

 ## Level 4 - The game!

-We are now going to implement our game logic.
+We are now going to implement the game logic.

-In memory, as you may know, the player opens two cards, and if they match they stay open.
+In memory, as you may know, the player opens two cards, one after another, and if they match they stay open.
 If they do not match, both cards are closed again.
 This repeats until all cards on the board are open.